svanwal/gr-analysis/README.md

 # gr-analysis
-Tool to analyze the quality of long distance (GR) hiking trails in Belgium
+This repository contains a small tool that analyzes the quality of GR long distance hiking trails in Belgium.
+It uses topography information obtained from Open Street Maps through the OSMNX library and performs data analysis.
+It mainly focused on determining which trail sections are paved vs. unpaved, and how those are distributed geographically.